Find Affordable College Courses

 47 Yearly Graduations

 The 2nd most popular school in the country for health care management majors who are seeking their doctor's degree is University of Phoenix - Arizona.
 Each year, around 89,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,153 per year.
-During the 2020-2021 academic year, 47 people received their doctor's degree in health care management from UOPX - Arizona.
-About 81% of this group were women, and 53% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,215 per year.
+During the most recent year for which we have data, 47 people received their doctor's degree in health care management from UOPX - Arizona.
+Around 35% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #4